 Golf Course Slope Rating History

-The slope rating is a measure of the difficulty of a golf course for a bogey golfer.
+The slope rating system is a measure of the difficulty of a golf course for a bogey golfer.
 The higher the slope rating, the more difficult the course is.
-The USGA (United States Golf Association) uses a course rating system to rate courses.
+The USGA course rating system (United States Golf Association) uses this measurement to rate courses.

 The course rating is the number that indicates the average score that a scratch golfer would make on the course.
 The bogey rating is the number that indicates the average score that a bogey golfer would make on the course.
 A course with a higher slope rating will have a higher bogey rating than a course with a lower slope rating.